AHosseinRnj/image-to-ascii/README.md

 - at least JDK 13 Or More

 ## Download
-You Can Download Binary Files From:
+You can download binary files from:

 [https://github.com/AHosseinRnj/image-to-ascii/releases](https://github.com/AHosseinRnj/image-to-ascii/releases)